• Skip to primary navigation

 Can I use packaged almond paste?

-I don’t recommend it because they tend to be too sweet — and sometimes softer (wetter) than what this Swedish almond cake recipe needs.
+I don’t recommend it because they tend to be too sweet — and sometimes softer (wetter) than what this Swedish almond paste cake recipe needs.

 Can I use a different set of tin?